GFRC Online Auctions

 Some of my favorite coins in the set are the Carson City quarters, especially the early dates.
 These are the rarest coins in the series and are very difficult to find with original, problem-free surfaces.
 Many of the San Francisco mint quarters are also very challenging to locate, especially the 1872-S, 1871-S, 1867-S, 1866-S, and 1860-S. These coins have very low TPG and CAC populations that rival the early Carson City issues.
 The New Orleans mint coins may not always be as rare as the Carson City and San Francisco issues, but many of them have excellent eye appeal.
 One of my personal favorites is the 1855-O. In my opinion, it is the most underrated date in the series.
 Finding one in high grade with CAC approval is extremely difficult.
 I was fortunate to purchase my example, graded CACG MS-63, from a dealer’s website in July 2025.
 I happened to see the listing soon after it appeared and knew I had to buy it immediately before someone else would.
 Several collectors made offers after the purchase, but at the time I was not ready to let it go so soon.

-• 1860-S PCGS VF 30 CAC OGH – Key San Francisco date, very nice CAC original in an old green PCGS holder.
+• 1859-S PCGS VF 30 CAC – Tough San Francisco date, nice CAC original coin.
+CAC has only certified 4 coins in higher grades.

-• 1873-CC Arrows PCGS VG 10 CAC – Rare Carson City that’s extremely difficult to get with CAC approval.
+• 1870-CC PCGS VG 10 CAC – Key Carson City date that’s tough to find in a nice original, problem free grade let alone with CAC approval.

 Thank you for your interest in my Seated Quarter collection.
 I hope these coins bring as much enjoyment and satisfaction to their new owners as they did to me.
 Building this collection was a long journey that took many years of searching and waiting for the right coins to appear.
 While parting with the set is bittersweet, I am happy to share this opportunity with other passionate Seated Quarter collectors.
 I hope the next owners enjoy these coins as much as I have.